CBD Oil

 What Does Hemp Flower Do?

-A lot of the physiological science about consuming hemp flower is still in the early stages— though that’s what happens when a substance is placed on the schedule I list for so long— we stunt research.
+A lot of the research about consuming hemp flower is still in the early stages.
+We have cannabis’s 60 years on the DEA’s Schedule I to thank for that.

 (This writer is a little salty about it)